-To manually set a rain delay time, click on the menu button, and select Change Rain Delay to set a custom rain delay time (in hours).
-The controller will immediately stop all stations, and programs will not run until the rain delay time is over.
-To cancel rain delay, use 0 as rain delay time.
+To manually trigger a rain delay time, click on the menu button, and select Change Rain Delay to set a custom rain delay time (in hours).
+Any zone affected by rain delay will immediately stop, and will not run until the rain delay time is over.
+To cancel an existing rain delay, simply set 0 as rain delay time.